 - milk

 - oily fish such as salmon and mackerel

 - eggs.

-Sunlight is another way of getting vitamin D. Sunlight acts on the skin and converts it to vitamin D. Six to eight minutes a day is enough.
+Sunlight is another way of getting vitamin D. Sunlight acts on the skin and converts it to vitamin D. 6-8 minutes in summer and 13-16 minutes in winter is enough.